Life changing moments that lead ordinary people to a healthier lifestyle

 We all know ways we can improve our lifestyle.
 Moving more, eating well, getting more sleep and keeping stress to a minimum.
 You can make these simple changes at any time in your life, all you need is a little motivation.

-But for some, it can take a life-changing event, diagnosis, or even just a conversation to push them into a healthier lifestyle.
+But for some, it can take a life-changing event, diagnosis, or even just a conversation to push them into living healthily.
 Here are some stories of people who eat well, move well and feel well - and the motives that inspired them.

 Diagnosed with illness: Ella Woodward